Total Hip Replacement

 - Removal of all loose carpets and electrical cords from the areas where you walk in your home

 The prosthetic components may be "press fit" into the bone to allow your bone to grow onto the components or they may be cemented into place.
-The decision to press fit or to cement the components is based on a number of factors, such as the quality and strength of your bone.
+The decision to press fit or to cement the components is based on several factors, such as the quality and strength of your bone.
 A combination of a cemented stem and a non-cemented socket may also be used.

 Your orthopaedic surgeon will choose the type of prosthesis that best meets your needs.

-The surgical procedure takes a few hours.
+The surgical procedure usually takes from 1 to 2 hours.
 Your orthopaedic surgeon will remove the damaged cartilage and bone and then position new metal, plastic, or ceramic implants to restore the alignment and function of your hip.

 After surgery, you will be moved to the recovery room where you will remain for several hours while your recovery from anesthesia is monitored.
-After you wake up, you will be taken to your hospital room.
+After you wake up, you will be taken to your hospital room or discharged to home.

 The success of your surgery will depend in large measure on how well you follow your orthopaedic surgeon's instructions regarding home care during the first few weeks after surgery.